-- 1) RTK-GPS System- See technical specification (25.08). - 2) Setup and Verification of BPMS systems by the Homologator or their designee shall take place before the competition starts per the manufacturer's recommendations and these guidelines. - 3) The Homologator must establish the centreline by plotting the entry and exit gates (G1,G2,G3,G4) using the RTK-GPS Antenna. - 4) The Homologator must validate the setup (boat path centreline) with either method below:
+- 1) RTK-GPS System- See technical specification (25.08). - 2) Setup and/or Verification of RTK-GPS system by the Homologator or their designee shall take place before the competition starts per the manufacturer's recommendations and these guidelines. - 3) The Homologator must establish or verify an existing boat path course centreline.
+To establish a new course centreline, plot the entry and exit gates (G1, G2, G3, G4) and plot S1 through S6.
+To verify an existing boat path course centreline, use the Buoy Check feature to verify G1 and G3 buoys. - Note: This does not meet the requirements of the Full Survey as identified in 25.02(a). - 4) The system will perform a Boat Path Course centreline self-validation and provide the following as a minimum:

+'''

+Width - Centreline Axis to G1/G2:

+Width - Centreline Axis to G3/G4:

+Width - Centreline Axis to S1:

+Width - Centreline Axis to S6:

+Average Width - S1, S3, S5:

+Average Width - S2, S4, S6:

+Average Width - S1, S2, S3, S4, S5, S6:

+'''

-- i.
-Validate using BPMS system.
-To validate using BPMS, the Homologator must plot the gates (G1,G2,G3,G4) and all Slalom buoys (S1,S2,S3,S4,S5,S6) using the RTK-GPS Antenna.
-The system will perform a self-check and validation.
-This will ensure that the centerline from the entry to exit gates is within tolerances for centreline, diagonals, and average width of the Slalom buoys (S1,S2,S3,S4,S5,S6). - Ii.
-Validate by comparing the BPMS measurements to the Official Survey is RECOMMENDED.
-The difference between the BPMS measurements to the Official Survey measurements must not exceed the following tolerances: - Centreline (Axe) G1 / G2: +/- 3cm. - Centreline (Axe) G3 / G4: +/- 3cm. - G1 G3: +/- 10cm. - G3 G4: +/- 10cm. - Centreline (Axe) S1 / S6: +/- 4cm - 5) The Homologator and driver shall verify the centreline by driving through the course on the right-hand side, in each direction, and verify that the display deviations in each direction are similar. - 6) During the competition, the Homologator may need to re-validate as necessary depending on conditions. - 7) For RTK-GPS, the GPS antenna must be attached to the pylon but may be offset from the pylon based on the manufacturer's recommendations. - 8) The Homologator or designee will measure any antenna offset and validate that it is correctly entered in the system.
-The RTK-GPS Settings can only be changed under the direct supervision of the Homologator or designee. - 9) The RTK-GPS Survey data for BPMS must be included in the homologation dossier. - 10) The BPMS Data must be submitted to the Federation.
+- 5) The Homologator and driver shall verify the centreline by driving through the course on the right-hand side, in each direction, and verify that the display deviations in each direction are similar. - 6) During the competition, the Homologator may need to re-validate as necessary depending on conditions. - 7) For RTK-GPS, the GPS antenna must be attached to the pylon but may be offset from the pylon based on the manufacturer's recommendations. - 8) The Homologator or designee will measure any antenna offset and validate that it is correctly entered in the system.
+The RTK-GPS Settings can only be changed under the direct supervision of the Homologator or designee.